Niteesh-chowdary/Job-Board-App/README.md

 # TESTING instructions

 1. git clone the repo
+2. Install JDK22
-2. Install Docker or Docker Desktop to run the docker-compose file to get the postgres server running.
+3. Install Docker or Docker Desktop to run the docker-compose file to get the postgres server running.
-3. cd into the cloned repo
+4. cd into the cloned repo

 ```bash
 RUN